 Study Overview:

-This is an open-label study designed to evaluate the long-term safety, tolerability, pharmacokinetics (PK), pharmacodynamics (PD), and clinical effects of subcutaneous (SC) administration of nomlabofusp, also known as CTI-1601, in subjects with Friedreich’s ataxia (FRDA).
+This is an open-label study designed to evaluate the long-term safety, tolerability, pharmacokinetics (PK), pharmacodynamics (PD), and clinical effects of long-term daily subcutaneous (SC) administration of nomlabofusp, also known as CTI-1601, in subjects with Friedreich’s ataxia (FRDA).

 The objectives of this open label study are: